 My position started here in 1980 and I assumed the position of Executive Director in 1991.
 Over the many years here, I have seen the animal welfare movement make tremendous strides in reducing pet overpopulation, humane education, and have seen the perceived value of animals as family members increase dramatically.

 The Humane Society, AC is a private non-profit organization that was established in 1968.
 It operates an animal shelter, spay clinic, and veterinary clinic at its Atlantic City location.
 Many of our programs are funded through private donations, grants and user fees in the veterinary clinic.
-We welcome visitors at the shelter from 11 a.m. to 3 p.m. every day, except Monday.
+We welcome visitors at the shelter from 11 a.m. to 3 p.m. every day, except Sunday and Monday.
 The veterinary clinic is by appointment.

 •PetSmart Charities Rescue Waggin'